Boroughs of Montreal during the COVID-19 pandemic: Anjou

-The borough set aside an emergency fund of $100,000 to donate to local community organizations, and another $50,000 for Centre-Aide.
+The borough set aside an emergency fund of $100,000 to donate to local community organizations, and another $50,000 for Centraide.
 On April 5, a Costco spokesperson in Anjou announced that three employees had tested positive for COVID-19.

 By May 5, only 12 shops were open at Les Halles D'Anjou market; over 40 merchants were normally present daily.
 On May 8, a free frozen-food delivery service became available to Anjou residents who were affected by the pandemic.

 Baie-d'Urfé

 On March 21, the town of Baie-D'Urfé established a committee to deal with COVID-19.
 The day before, parks and playgrounds had been closed.
 At the beginning of April, volunteers began handing out masks at grocery stores.
 On May 21, eight employees of the Première Moisson plant in Baie-d'Urfé tested positive for COVID-19.

 Côte-des-Neiges–Notre-Dame-de-Grâce

 Jewish General Hospital, one of four hospitals initially designated by the Quebec government to care for COVID-19 patients, treated two of the 17 Quebecers who had tested positive for COVID-19 by March 13, 2020.
 On March 14, Sainte-Justine University Hospital Centre announced that a child who had returned from Europe tested positive for COVID-19; it was the first case found in a minor in Quebec.
 Five days later, an employee tested positive.
 Two days later, a student at Collège Jean-de-Brébeuf also tested positive.

 On March 30, the Montreal Regional Department of Public Health published the number of confirmed cases by borough.
 Of 1,612 confirmed cases in the region, 161 were in Côte-des-Neiges–Notre-Dame-de-Grâce.

 On April 7, the Alfred-Desrochers CHSLD was announced as severely affected by the virus; nine residents had died, and 39 had tested positive.
 That day, longtime resident Marguerite Lescop died of COVID-19 at age 104.
 That day, Montreal's Notre Dame des Neiges Cemetery – Canada's largest – stopped performing burials and cremations.

 On April 23, a truck broadcasting public service announcements in French, English, Vietnamese, Tagalog, Yiddish, Spanish, Creole, Arabic, Russian, Mandarin, Tamil, Hindi, Wolof, Farsi, and Urdu began driving around the borough.
 By April 27, 1,097 of the 12,034 Montrealers who had tested positive for COVID-19 (nine percent) were from the borough.
 On May 12, a group of residents asked the city to provide more resources such as mobile screening clinics and masks.